d31a/eportfolioskin_test/README.md

 For security reasons, style and scripting tags does not work.

-For styling, create a custom theme and in the 'Advanced' tab, import css as required.
+For styling, create a custom theme and in the 'Advanced' tab, import CSS as required.